What Is Class MA? A Guide

 Class MA Permitted Development Opportunities: Important Considerations

-When analysing Class MA development opportunities, there are many considerations to bear in mind that include but are not limited to:
+When analysing Class MA development opportunities, there are many considerations and restrictions to bear in mind that include but are not limited to:

 The first factor to consider when looking for Class MA development opportunities is that the property needs to have been Use Class E for a minimum of 2 years.